Estimated reading time: 5 minutes

 No, you have to buy the feature for all the company users.
 The pricing is directly related to the number of users in the company, as you can see in the pricing table.

-5 - What are the differences between Dashboards, Reports and Metrics?
+4 - What are the differences between Dashboards and Reports?

-Pipe Reports and Metrics still operate normally but have customization and combinations limitations when compared to Dashboards:
+Pipe Reports still operates normally but have customization and combinations limitations when compared to Dashboards:

 - Reports: even though you can gather and filter cards’ information to export as tables, it’s not possible to visualize the info in charts.